alisi1989/RFMIX2-Pipeline-to-plot/README.md

 3. Execute RFMix2

-Ask Alessandro: First, we recommend running RFMix2 on one individual at a time.
+First, we recommend running RFMix2 on one individual at a time (RFmix2 works on one individual at a time).
 You can use a for loop that includes all target individuals in the analysis, which will generate multiple output files for each individual.

 Secondly, the genetic map file should contain all chromosomes together (e.g., 1 through 22 for autosomal DNA).
 In this file, the columns should be chromosome, position, and cM, respectively, in tab-delimited format.
 Please see an example of the genetic map file below: